Child Safety Policy (MPF1337)

 Conditions and limitations

-University’s Child Safety Champion
+Act as the University’s Child Safety Champion.

 Oversee the effectiveness of the implementation of this Policy at the University.

-Champion a child safe culture at all levels of the organisation through ensuring all University employees, volunteers and contractors (where relevant) receive appropriate induction and training on child safety on a mandatory and ongoing basis.
+Champion a child safe culture at all levels of the organisation through ensuring all University employees, volunteers and contractors (where relevant) receive appropriate induction and training on child safety, on a mandatory and ongoing basis.

 Notify the Commissioner for Children and Young People of any reportable allegations under the Reportable Conduct Scheme